pwilmart/PXD011691_reanalysis/README.md

 1-Da narrow window|9.5%
 Outside narrow windows|2.4%

 Most peptides have very good agreement between measured and predicted masses.
-There are quite a few PSMs with deamidated Asn and with C13 triggers.
-There are also many PSMs with inaccurate masses.
+There are quite a few PSMs with deamidated Asn and with C13 triggers (nominal 1-Da delta masses).
+There are also many PSMs with inaccurate masses (this can depend on the instrument method options).

 Charge|Fraction with M+16
 ---|---